ABA is .....

 Targets pivotal areas such as initiating communication with others.

-Verbal Behavior Imitation (VBI)
+Verbal Behaviour Imitation (VBI)

 A type of ABA that focuses on teaching verbal skills.

-Emphasizes creating and developing connections between words and their meanings.
+Emphasises creating and developing connections between words and their meanings.

 Natural Environment Training (NET)